learn-co-curriculum/dsc-running-jupyter-locally/README.md

 * **Fork** the course material repository: Forking is the process of making a personal copy of the Canvas course materials on your own GitHub account.

-* **Clone** the forked course material repository: Cloning is the process of downloading a repository from Github onto your personal computer.
+* **Clone** the forked course material repository: Cloning is the process of downloading a repository from GitHub onto your personal computer.

 Don't worry if this process seems a little confusing.
 It will be explained in more detail soon.
 For now, you can just follow the steps below: